connorskees/connorskees.github.io/content/merge-tree.md

 }
 ```

-Looking at the refSeq, we can see that this deletion op was unaware of the insertion op.
-When we go to do a traversal to find the characters at the given positions, we will ignore any segments inserted after seq 3.
+I'll walk through an example of the algorithms I've described so far.

+To start removing segments, we need to find which segments fall within the bounds of the remove, [3, 4).
+If either of those endpoints fall within a segment, that segment must be split.
+After splitting, we can do a depth-first tree traversal to find the start segment and then continue traversing until we reach the end segment.

+Like before, we walk the segments summing up their length to determine when we reach a given position.
+In this case, we're looking for a start of 3 and an (exclusive) end of 4.

+Again, our string consists of the segments `["ab", "c", "X", "d", "e"]`.
 We start with the segment "ab".
-This segment was inserted at seq 1, so below our refSeq, and has no removedSeq.
+This segment was inserted at seq 1, which is below our refSeq.
+It also has no removedSeq.
+This means that our deletion op knew about this segment, and so it is visible to us.

 We can add its length of 2 to our running total.
-The next segment is "c", which has the same behavior.
+The next segment is "c", which has the same behavior and we can add its length of 1.

-Our running total is now 3.
-To find our start position, we're looking for the character which pushes us over the length, so the next segment we encounter with a length > 0 will be our start.

-After that we run into segment "X" which was inserted by client A at seq 4.
-With a seq of 4, it was inserted after the refSeq of our remove op.
-This means the remove op is unaware of this segment, and for our purposes has a length of 0, effectively skipping over the segment for this traversal.
+The next segment is "X", which was inserted by client A at seq 4.
+With a seq of 4, it was inserted after the refSeq (which is 3) of our remove op.
+This means the remove op is unaware of this segment, so we can skip it during this traversal.

 The next segment is "d".
+This segment _is_ visible to the deletion op, and adding its length to our running total puts us over the start position.
+Now we have our start segment and we can continue traversing the tree until we reach our end position.

+In this case, that's pretty simple.
+We only have one segment to delete.

-As mentioned, the next segment we encounter will be our start, so "d" is the start of our range.
-We can mark this segment removed by setting its removedSeq and removedClientId.
+We can mark this segment removed by setting its removedSeq and removedClientId to the seq and client id of the op, 5 and "B" respectively.

-Here we have the special case that this one segment is the entirety of our range, but if we had not reached our `end` position through this segment, we would continue traversing and mark all segments between the start and end removed.
+All merge-tree ops follow this same pattern: find the position of an index in the tree and update some bookkeeping.
+In the case of remove and annotate, we change the properties of all the segments in a given range.
+In the case of insertion, we go to the insertion index, split the segment at that index if necessary, and do a tree insertion.

 #### Local Edits